nadersayed22/DoctortTask/README.md

 # usage
 -- To be able to make this app up and running follow along with me.
-1. Go and clone wall app's repo.
+1. Go and clone DoctorTask app's repo.

 2. Create & Run a virtual environment for this app.